-The uncertainties of the theoretical predictions shown in the comparisons with experimental data include the same uncertainties as those considered through the \murapstar acceptance corrections in the data measurements of \rfb and \rpa.
-In addition, the PDF and nPDF uncertainties are estimated by varying the eigenvectors of the (n)PDF sets up and down simultaneously on both the $p$ side and the Pb side.
+The uncertainties of the theoretical predictions shown in the comparisons include the PDF and nPDF uncertainties, and the factorisation and renormalisation scale uncertainties.
+The (n)PDF uncertainties are estimated by varying the eigenvectors of the (n)PDF sets up and down simultaneously on both the $p$ side and the Pb side.
 The factorisation and renormalisation scale uncertainties are obtained by varying the scale factors from 0.5 to 2.0.
 All the theoretical uncertainties are converted to a $68\%$ confidence level when comparing with the measurements.

 Table~\ref{tab:system-uncertainties-sources} summarises the inputs and their uncertainties for the total cross-section, \rfb and \rpa measurements.
 The uncertainties are evaluated separately for \rfb and \rpa measurements because of the different \zrapstar coverage between $pp$, forward and backward \pPb collisions, and are found to be identical to that for the cross-section measurement.